semuconsulting/pyrtcm/README.md

 1
 ```

+A helper method `datadesc(datafield)` is available to convert a data field type to a meaningful string,
+e.g. "DF004" -> "GPS Epoch Time (TOW)"

 Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).
 The `payload` attribute always contains the raw payload as bytes.

 ---
 ## <a name="generating">Generating</a>

-(see [below](#configinterface) for special methods relating to the rtcm configuration interface)

 ```
 class pyrtcm.rtcmmessage.RTCMMessage(payload, **kwargs)
 ```

-You can create a `rtcmMessage` object by calling the constructor with the following parameters:
+You can create an `RTCMMessage` object by calling the constructor with the following parameters:
 1. payload as bytes

 Example: